 Why?
 Information on BAT is widely available, but BAT has evolved over time.
 Trainers who are not certified may have some experience with BAT, but they may not have the depth of knowledge and experience required to properly employ the technique.
 Having some familiarity with BAT is a good sign, but please check your trainer’s experience level carefully.

-Tip: Many CBATIs also mentor trainers, so if you have found a great local trainer who is interested in learning more about BAT, you can work with that trainer while your trainer hires a CBATI to consult about your dog.
+Tip: Many CBATIs-KSAs also mentor trainers, so if you have found a great local trainer who is interested in learning more about BAT, you can work with that trainer while your trainer hires a CBATI-KSA to consult about your dog.
+This can be done remotely.

 - Have experience helping other people with their dogs